Yale Investments Office

 The Investments Office manages Yale's Endowment and certain related assets.

-David Swensen, Yale’s Chief Investment Officer, oversees $25 billion in Endowment assets and several hundreds of millions of dollars of other investment funds.
+Mr. Swensen manages the university’s more than $27 billion in Endowment assets and several hundreds of millions of dollars in other investment funds.